GitBaro/SQL-TRANSFORM-ANALYZE-DATA/README.md

 The objective of the project is to make a database with a set of sample ecommerce data, clean it and reorganize it so that it is more

 ## Process
+## Creating Database/Populating Database with Tables and Data
 ### Ask/Use Questions to Analyse the given Data
 ### Clean and Tranform the Data based on those questions
 ### Answer Questions based on the Transformed Data